Female Infertility

 • Sometimes, blocked fallopian tubes can cause infections, and one symptom of an infection is having a fever, which means your body temperature goes up, and you might feel hot and sweaty.

-• If the blocked fallopian tubes cause an infection, it might also make you feel sick, like you have the flu, with symptoms like feeling tired, achy, or chills.
+• If the blocked fallopian tubes cause an infection, it might also make you feel sick, like you have the flu, with symptoms of blocked fallopian tube like feeling tired, achy, or chills.

 Just keep in mind that not all women with blocked fallopian tubes will have symptoms, and some women might not even know they have blocked tubes until they try to get pregnant and have trouble.